Healthy Homes Assessment Hawkes Bay

 Draught Stopping Hawkes Bay

-If you can feel external air coming in or a clear draught from a crack or a gap, then it is likely to be a gap or an opening that requirements sealing in any way.
+If you are able to feel external air getting in, or see an unobstructed draught coming from a crack or a gap, then it’s likely to be a gap or hole that needs sealing in the way you can.
 Cracks or gaps with large gaps must be fixed permanently.
-Any gaps greater than 3mm that allow air to enter or exit of the home require sealing.
-In the case of an open fireplace isn’t in use it can create draughts.
-This should be blocked from.
-Landlords and property managers are accountable for making sure that these draughts are stopped as much as imaginable.
+Gaps greater than 3mm that let air in or out of the house need sealing.
+For example, if the open fireplace is not in use, it can cause draughts and should be sealed off.
+Landlords and property managers are accountable for making sure that these draughts are stopped as much as possible.

-There is no need to block holes or gaps which are part of the building.
-For example, tiny gaps around doors and windows may be required to allow for movement of the structure as the home heats and cools, so that they are able to be closed and opened instead of than sticking.
-We will examine the windows and doors in an Healthy Homes assessment of your rental property.
+There is no need to cover up holes or gaps which are part of the construction.
+For instance, small gaps around doors and windows may be required to allow for movement within the structure as the house warms and cools so that they are able to be closed and opened rather than sticking.
+We will inspect every window and door in our Healthy Homes assessment of your rental property.

 draught stopping building inspections